DeviationTX/deviation-manual/source/ch_protocols.rst

 Protocol: CFlie
 ---------------
-The CFlie protocol is used on the CrayFlie nano quad.
+The CFlie protocol is used on the CrazyFlie nano quad.
 It has not been tested with any other models. |nrf24l01p-note|

 |mod-install-link|